Clean & Safe

 - Help Cincinnati Police reduce crime and panhandling

 - Connect people in need with social service agencies

 - Provide maps, guides and helpful directions

-If you have questions or need one of the services outlined above, please call or text the Ambassador Hotline at (513) 623-3429.
-You may also send an email to email@example.com
+If you have questions or need one of the services outlined above, call, text, or email:

 GeneroCity 513 is an initiative aimed at helping individuals who have been driven to panhandling, including those facing unfortunate circumstances like homelessness, addiction, and mental illness.
 Utilizing a multi-faceted approach, GeneroCity 513 has been designed to offer a positive alternative to panhandling, help connect panhandlers to social service agencies, and provide strategic case management to the most visible homeless persons in downtown Cincinnati.